-5.02 Definition.
+- 5.01 The general rules of article 3 also apply to this article. - 5.02 Definition.
 Filming means the act of recording images, stills or live action, on or for any media known or unknown.
-The filming of home movies or videos intended for the exclusive use of the owner and his/her immediate family, filming by and for the Association, filming in support of local events and filming for local property sales are exempt from this provision and are not included in the definition of "filming."

-5.03 Filming within PMC must be done under conditions and constraints negotiated in advance with the general manager in accordance with PMCPOA Business Policy and Procedure D-17 Filming Contract.
+The filming of home movies or videos intended for the exclusive use of the owner and his/her immediate family, filming by and for the Association, filming in support of local events and filming for local property sales are exempt from this provision and are not included in the definition of "filming." - 5.03 Filming within PMC must be done under conditions and constraints negotiated in advance with the general manager in accordance with PMCPOA Business Policy and Procedure D-17 Filming Contract.
 Filming means the act of recording images, stills or live action, on or for any media known or unknown.
 The filming of home movies or videos intended for the exclusive use of the owner and his/her immediate family, filming by and for the Association, filming in support of local events and filming for local property sales are exempt from this provision and are not included in the definition of "filming."
 Property owners are responsible for the conduct of persons they have invited onto their property.